bcahn7/STAT547M-hw-An-Byeongchan/hw10/STAT547M-hw10-An-Byeongchan.md

 |337 |eth    |2017-01-03 |  9.531111| 648583.1| 6181717|
 |338 |eth    |2017-01-02 |  8.232979| 266461.0| 2193768|
 |339 |eth    |2017-01-01 |  8.036445| 294315.4| 2365250|
+#### .
 I extracted each currency's data (from Jan 1 2017 to Dec 5 2017).
 I made a function to calculate daily returns and cumulative returns.
 The tail of `cum_ret_coins` shows their cumulative returns on December when they invested unit amount ($1) on Jan 1 2017.The result is quite amazing!
 Given that you invested 1 dollar in each currency (Jan 1 2017), you will get 11.8 in Bitcoin, 56.5 in Ethereum, 36.5 in Ripples (Dec 5 2017)!!
+Cumulative returns are 1180%, 5650%, 3650% respectively.
 I haven't tried to invest on those currencies so I am not sure they are liquid enough to exchange for USD whenver you want.
 However, those returns are astonishing!

 ```r
 # Function for calculating daily returns and cumulative returns